coda/packs-sdk/docs/guides/blocks/sync-tables/index.md

 Each row in a sync table corresponds to an item in an external data source.
 For example, the [Todoist sample][sample_todoist] has one sync table for tasks and another for projects.
 For each table you must define a schema that represents the data you'll be syncing for that item.
 See the [Schemas guide][schemas] for more information about defining and using schemas.

 The item is displayed as a chip in the first column of the sync table, and it contains the complete set of synced data.
-Properties of the schema designated as [`featured`][featured] are automatically broken out into their own columns, but these can be removed or added to by the user later.
+Properties of the schema designated as [`featuredProperties`][featured] are automatically broken out into their own columns, but these can be removed or added to by the user later.

 The schema used in a sync table can be shared by other building blocks in your Pack, like a formula or column format.
 Even when the schema is only used by the sync table, we recommend you define it as a separate variable in your code for readability and future reuse.